 You can use query conditions in the following formats:

-Index field: the index information that is configured when you define the index schema.
-The index field is used to search for the documents where the source fields of the specified index field contain the search query.
+index: the index information that is configured when you define the index schema.
+The index field is used to search for the documents in which the source fields of the specified index field contain the search query.

 Search query: the content for which you want to search.

 boost: the weight that you want to specify for a search query.
 The value of this parameter must be of the INT type.
 Valid values: [0,99].
 If you do not specify the boost parameter, the default boost value is 99.
 This parameter is optional and takes effect only when you configure the

 You can specify multiple query conditions and associate the query conditions by using the following logical operators: